 AREA OF IMPACT

 Burmese pythons have become a serious concern for the greater south Florida area.
-Since they were first documented to be established in 2000, feral pythons have increasingly been found in outlying areas, including Key Largo, Marco Island, the Big Cypress, and other wildlife management areas.
+Since they were first documented to be established in 2000, pythons have increasingly been found in outlying areas, including Key Largo, Marco Island, the Big Cypress, and other wildlife management areas.

 The park is working in concert with other area land managment agencies to track the occurence and spread of pythons.
 View the interactive map below to view removal and location data.